solkim-83/tp/docs/UserGuide.md

 ---

-### 5. Upcoming features
+### 5. Upcoming features [Chan Jun Da]

 #### 5.1 Viewing tag tree (coming soon) - `viewtree`

 Displays a visual representation of tag-to-tag relationships that currently exist in Athena.
-This upcoming feature will allow users to easily understand the current tag structure that they have built.
+This upcoming feature will allow you to easily understand the current tag structure that they have built.

 A preview image is shown below for you to understand what this feature will look like.
 ![tagtree](images/tagtree-test-tree.png)